g-laz77/Abstractive-Summarisation-Sentence-Simplification/README.md

 ## Tasks
 - [x] Setup train environment(tensorflow) and download Giga and CNN data set.
-- [ ] Setup the code for training.
+- [x] Setup the code for training.
+- [x] Train the model
+- [x] Test the trained model on test dataset.

 ## References